Take the FREE Business Performance Health Check and see what’s holding you back

 Risks and Continuity Planning

 No one likes thinking about worst-case scenarios.
 But businesses that don’t prepare are the ones that get caught out.
 What happens if you’re off sick?
 What if a key system goes down?
 Do you have backups?
 Is everything cloud-based and accessible?
 This section doesn’t need to be dramatic.
 It just needs to be sensible.
+The GOV.UK guide to business continuity planning is a helpful resource.

 Your Fee Structure and Payment Terms